Bear River Massacre: Casualties and immediate aftermath

 The California Volunteers suffered 14 soldiers killed and 49 wounded, 7 mortally.
 After the officers concluded the battle was over, they returned with the soldiers to their temporary encampment near Franklin.
 Franklin residents opened their homes to wounded soldiers that night.
 They brought blankets and hay to the church meetinghouse to protect the other soldiers from the cold.
 Connor hired several men to use sleighs to bring wounded men back to Salt Lake City.

 Connor estimated his forces killed more than 224 out of 300 warriors.
 He reported capturing 175 horses and some arms, and destroying 70 lodges and a large quantity of stored wheat in winter supplies.
 He left a small quantity of wheat on the field for the 160 captured women and children.

 The death toll was large, but some Shoshone survived.
+Many sources state that US soldiers raped Shoshone women during the attack.
 Chief Sagwitch gathered survivors to keep his community alive.
 Sagwitch was shot twice in the hand and tried to escape on horseback, only to have the horse shot out from under him.
 He went to the ravine and escaped into the Bear River near a hot spring, where he floated under some brush until nightfall.
 Sagwitch's son, Beshup Timbimboo, was shot seven times but survived and was rescued by family members.
 Other band members hid in the willow brush of the Bear River or tried to act as if they were dead.
 Sagwitch and other survivors retrieved the wounded and built a fire to warm the survivors.

 There was a large difference between the number of Indians reported killed by Connor and the number counted by the citizens of Franklin, the latter being much larger.
 The settlers also claimed the number of surviving women and children to be much fewer than what Connor claimed.
 In his 1911 autobiography, Danish immigrant Hans Jasperson claims to have walked among the bodies and counted 493 dead Shoshone.

 In 1918, Sagwitch's son Be-shup, Frank Timbimboo Warner, said, "[H]alf of those present got away," and 156 were killed.
 He went on to say that two of his brothers and a sister-in-law "lived", as well as many who later lived at the Washakie, Utah, settlement, the Fort Hall reservation, in the Wind River country, and elsewhere.

 Based on a variety of sources, Brigham D. Madsen estimates about 250 were killed in the definitive history of the massacre.